-CCL’s research shows that as high-achieving women approach their careers and their lives, they are factoring in five key themes: agency, authenticity, connection, self-clarity and wholeness.
+Our research shows that as high-achieving women approach their careers and their lives, they’re factoring in 5 key themes: agency, authenticity, connection, self-clarity, and wholeness.

-No. 1 – Agency.
-Agency is about taking control of one’s career.
-It is about being your own pilot and feeling as if you are shaping your job, your leadership style and your life.
-In the CCL study, agency referred to intentional actions taken towards achieving a desired goal.
-For example, you may take steps toward becoming more comfortable exercising authority or learning to be more politically sophisticated within one’s organization.
+1. Agency is about taking control of your career.
+It is about being your own pilot and feeling as if you’re shaping your job, your leadership style, and your life.
+In our study, “agency” referred to intentional actions taken towards achieving a desired goal.
+For example, you may take steps toward becoming more comfortable exercising authority or learning to be more politically sophisticated within your organization.
 Strategies for realizing greater agency include:

-No. 2. – Authenticity.
-Authenticity is being genuine, being yourself.
-The importance of authenticity to women in the CCL study was resounding, whether or not they felt they were living extremely authentic lives.
+2. Authenticity is being genuine, and being yourself.
+The importance of authentic leadership to women in the study was resounding, whether or not they felt they were living extremely authentic lives.
 Authenticity comes from finding your style, your way of leading.
-By developing self-awareness, you gain clarity about your values, preferences and skills.
+By developing self-awareness, you gain clarity about your values, preferences, and skills.
 You can then determine the gap between “fitting in” and being yourself.
-Choose the kind of work, roles and organizations that are compatible with who you are, being mindful of the choices and tradeoffs you are willing to make.
+Choose the kind of work, roles, and organizations that are compatible with who you are while being mindful of the choices and tradeoffs you’re willing to make.

-No. 3. – Connection.
-Connection involves a focus on relationships.
-A desire for closer friendships and family ties drove many of the goals, choices and decisions of the women in the CCL study.
+3. Connection involves a focus on relationships.
+A desire for closer friendships and family ties drove many of the goals, choices, and decisions of the women in our study.
 Even the busiest executives invested in connections, both personally and professionally.
 To strengthen your professional connections, slow down and take time for people, build relationships, and network, network, network.
+(You really need a network of champions, and if you feel unsure about why or how, explore our networking tips for women.)
 Find a mentor or establish your personal “board of directors” to serve as a support system and sounding board.

-No. 4. – Self-clarity.
-Self-clarity comes from understanding one’s values, motivations and behaviors.
-It is the desire to have a greater sense of self.
-The search for self-clarity motivated many of the women in the CCL study to continue their own growth and development.
+4. Self-clarity comes from understanding your values, motivations, and behaviors.
+It’s the desire to have a greater sense of self.
+The search for self-clarity motivated many of the women we surveyed to continue their own growth and development.
 To increase your self-clarity, seek feedback to better see your strengths and weaknesses and to understand the impact you have on others.
-Evaluate how your needs, motivations and goals change over time, and continue to reassess what is of value to you.
+Evaluate how your needs, motivations, and goals change over time, and continue to reassess what’s of value to you.
 Look for patterns, but be open to possibilities.
-Make learning and reflection a priority.
+Make learning and reflection and increasing your self-awareness a priority.

-No. 5 – Wholeness.
-Wholeness represents the desire to seek roles beyond work or to unite different life roles into an integrated whole.
-It was the most dominant theme in the CCL data.
-Some of the women were concerned that they had nothing else in their lives but work.
+5. Wholeness represents the desire to seek roles beyond work or to unite different life roles into an integrated whole.
+It was the most dominant theme we found.
+Some women were concerned that they had nothing else in their lives but work.
 Others were concerned about wholeness because they felt fragmented and divided between work and other life roles.
-They valued multiple roles, life beyond work and a broader definition of success.
-To help you gain a sense of wholeness, let go of the idea that it is about balance or equitable division of time between work and other roles.
+They valued multiple roles, life beyond work, and a broader definition of success.
+To help you gain a sense of wholeness, let go of the idea that it’s about “balance” or equitable division of time between work and other roles.
 Wholeness is about setting priorities and valuing all your commitments.
 It’s about saying no to roles or obligations that no longer serve you.